-Rhonda Gowler Greene is the author of over twenty children’s books.
+Rhonda Gowler Greene is the author of over twenty-five children’s books.
 A former elementary learning disabilities teacher, Rhonda holds a Master’s in Educational Media.
-Her first book sale was Barnyard Song to Simon & Schuster/Atheneum.
-Her books have received the following honors.
+Honors her books have received...

-Sydney Taylor (Association of Jewish Libraries) Notable Book
+- Sydney Taylor (Assoc. of Jewish Libraries) Notable Book

 An interview with Rhonda...